OVNI-modding/kcd_optimized_graphic_presets/README.md

 Installation / Update
 =====================

-1. Put the zip in game root folder (eg: "C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance")
+Extract the content of the zip directly in game's root folder (eg: "C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance")
-2. With 7zip (probably similar with other unzippers) right click on it and select "Extract Here"
-3. Overwrite everything if asked (it will NOT overwrite any game files, only previous versions of this mod)
+Overwrite files if asked (it will only overwrite previous versions of this mod)

 Removal